Server Config (Enterprise)

 Redis-backed rate limit server

 1. Install a clustered Redis instance in your cluster.
 The following example uses a Helm chart and Redis version 6.
-You can use the following versions of Redis with Gloo Edge.
+You can use the following versions of Redis with Gloo Gateway.

 • Redis 6